Wyatt-James/sm64-3ds-port/3DS_CONTROLLER_REMAPPING.md

 This document describes how to remap controls for SM643DS using the `sm64config.txt` configuration file.

+[This](https://codepen.io/benoitcaron/full/abNZrbP) online editor from [BenoitCaron](https://github.com/BenoitCaron) is usable, but it does not support remapping of all buttons.

 ## Caveats and Limitations

 - All of the N64 and 3DS buttons are available to remap except for the N64 Analog Stick and 3DS Circle Pad, as their mapping is hard-coded.